Olivier-Boudeville-EDF/Sim-Diasca/sim-diasca/doc/technical-manual/Sim-Diasca-specifications-english.rst

 - R&D studies of alternative architectures for a metering system, for example:

   - offering different services
-  - and/or based on other choices in terms of software architecture (ex: showing a different dispatching of the processing on the various devices)
+  - and/or based on other choices in terms of software architecture (e.g. showing a different dispatching of the processing on the various devices)
-  - and/or using different infrastructures (ex: mesh networks)
+  - and/or using different infrastructures (e.g. mesh networks)

 - other target systems, like the one developed by the EDF supplier, instead of the one developed by ERDF, the monopolistic distributor